phazingazrael/TTRPGKB/Factions/MilitaryGroups/Qajaria/Kuopioki/Iron Wardens/Iron Wardens.md

 -   Preventing corruption or abuse of power within the faction's ranks.
 -   Building trust and positive relationships with the diverse inhabitants of Qajaria.

-**Relationship with Other Factions:**

--   Radiant Legion: Hostile relationship due to conflicting ideologies and opposing approaches to governance and security.
--   The Seekers: Tenuous relationship, as the Iron Wardens may view the Seekers' pursuit of knowledge as secondary to maintaining order.
--   Scavengers Guild: Neutral relationship, as the Wardens may rely on the guild's resources for maintaining their equipment.
--   The Scholars' Council: Respectful relationship, as the Wardens value the council's preservation of history and knowledge.

 **Interactions with Players:**
 Players may encounter the Iron Wardens in various situations, such as seeking their assistance, interacting with them during patrols, or navigating the faction's regulations.
 The Wardens provide opportunities for players to explore the complexities of maintaining order in a post-apocalyptic world and to engage in quests related to crime-solving, conflict resolution, and investigations within the city.